All research students are assigned a main supervisor and at least one secondary or co-supervisor.

 Depending on the research project, secondary or co-supervisors are involved because they have relevant knowledge and skills.

 Alternatively, they’re someone to whom you can refer general academic and personal issues and may be referred to as advisor, mentor or personal tutor.

-Supervisors are supported by online modules, briefing sessions led by the University Graduate College and training offered via the University Staff Development team.
+Supervisors are supported by online modules, briefing sessions led by the the Doctoral Academy and training offered via the University Staff Development team.